anzbert/beat_pads/README.md

 - Potential issue: iOS devices disconnect from Midi sometimes when screen times out and wakelock is off -> Implement auto-reconnect to last connected devices
 - Low Priority: Project still using outdated ChangeNotifier in Riverpod state management -> Refactor
+- Kind of a problem: Spaghetti code that noone would understand 😝!
+Especially in the midi_send components.

 ## Licence